chinamike65/hugo-tuolesi/content/book4/book4en.md

 Boduo, Master Wa replied, I am now talking about the merits of the Bodhisattva of the Jiaxingdao.
 If I talk about the merits of the Shravaka, everyone will think it is impossible, thinking, and they will think that entering the Jiaxingdao means becoming a Buddha.
 There is a difference between the merits of Jiaxingdao and the merits of Buddhas.

+##### （3）Path of Seeing

-(3) After seeing the Dharma and practicing the Dharma, and continuing to practice, one enters the Seeing Dharma.
+After seeing the Dharma and practicing the Dharma, and continuing to practice, one enters the Path of Seeing.

 When he entered the position of seeing the Dharma, he had already realized emptiness.